How to Get Into a Deceased Person's Computer (Microsoft & Apple)

 Google “forensic computer investigator near me” to find someone in your area.

-How To Make It Easy for Loved Ones to Access Your Computer
+How to Make It Easy for Loved Ones to Access Your Computer

 Person typing on a laptop